msychalice/leetcode/README.md

 time complexity of step 1 is O(n*log(n^2)) == O(n*2*logn),  step 2 is O(n) \

-There is another interesting way to solve this problem is to use BFS and priority_queue to search the matrix from the top left corner.
+There is another interesting way to solve this problem is to use BFS and priority_queue to search the matrix from the top left corner.\

+Note that we can not use two pointers to solve this problem.

 ## 375. Guess Number Higher or Lower II